arturcarvalho/tutorial-1/README.md

 These two pages are great and all but where are the actual blog posts in this blog?
 Let's work on those next.

 For the purposes of our tutorial we're going to get our blog posts from a database.
 Because relational databases are still the workhorses of many complex (and not-so-complex) web applications, we've made SQL access a first-class citizen.
-For Hammer apps, it all starts with the schema.
+For Redwood apps, it all starts with the schema.

 ### Creating the Database Schema